Internal Control System

 Structuring of Responsibility and Authority

-The Internal Audit Department also supervises the entire evaluation of "the Internal Control Reporting System" (J-SOX) stipulated under the Japanese Financial Instruments and Exchange Act, as well as conducts assessments of the effectiveness of the internal control system from the perspective of the Companies Act.
+Furthermore, the Internal Audit Department conducts the assessments of the company to be made for the Internal Control Report System specified by the Financial Instruments and Exchange Act (J-SOX), and also evaluates the effectiveness of the internal control system from the standpoint of observing the Companies Act.